Custom Stairs are on the Rise!

 Making a case for custom stairs

 Hardwood floors, in every style from rustic to modern, are consistently a trend in homes across the nation.
 However, an often overlooked addition that can transform your space is matching stairs.
-Whether you are completing a home addition or a new home construction, adding custom stair parts to your project is sure to add the wow factor every room needs.
+Whether you are completing a home addition or a new home construction, adding custom stair parts to your project is a sure way to add that wow factor every room needs.
+Custom stairs are great especially if you are remodeling an existing space.
+Main stream stair parts from big box stores come in predetermined styles and sizes.
+Custom allows you to meet your unique needs and come up with the design you really want for your space.

 Stairs for outside or inside

 Custom stairs are not just for inside the house.
 They make a beautiful addition to exterior spaces.
 The key to outside stairs is using the right material!
 Cypress is the optimal wood choice for exterior stairs.
 This is due to its natural rot resistance.
+Choosing cypress exterior custom stairs is a particularly beautiful choice if you live in a warmer climate such as Louisiana, Florida or anywhere along the coast.
 By using cypress in your home, you join the ranks of renowned architects like Frank Lloyd Wright and A. Hays Town, who have designed numerous projects to showcase this exotic and enduring material.

 What to know to order matching stair parts